THE EMPTY GAUGE

 Low tank.
 Clear signal.
 Quiet repair.

 Driving down the expressway on my way to the doctor, I glanced at the dashboard and realized the gauge was sitting on empty.
+Instantly my adrenaline kicked in.
+Do I change course now… or keep going and hope I make it?
+I didn’t know yet that God had already been asking me the same question about something else entirely.

-To the Holy Spirit — For the quiet conviction that stops us before we drift too far.
+To the Holy Spirit — for the quiet conviction that stops us before we drift too far.
 For the courage to fully own our words, our actions, and their impact.

 “Let every man be swift to hear, slow to speak, slow to wrath.” — James 1:19 (NKJV)